Banks may soon need to share information with other financial institutions. That will cause companies to finally embrace the cloud.

 Embracing the cloud

 One of the benefits of open banking is that it will cause financial institutions to finally look at cloud computing as a viable alternative to on-premises servers.
 For too long, banks have avoided shifting their own processes and programs into the cloud.
+Banking legacy systems are one of the biggest challenges limiting financial institutions from full open banking potential.
 According to a 451 Research survey, only 18% of financial services organizations and banks are fully deployed on the cloud, while 70% of respondents said that their cloud projects are only in the initial or testing phases – but they’re going to have to embrace it when they adopt a more open banking system.

 Why?
 Because the information shared between institutions will be done virtually, over the cloud and through APIs.
 That third-party financial company, which will likely operate in the cloud, will send a message to the bank requesting information.
 The data will then be quickly and automatically sent back to that other business, all via virtual servers.